twelvestepdrupal/twelvestepintergroup/profiles/anonintergroup/README.md

   The content specific to this profile can be exported and imported, useful for creating a new Intergroup offices.

-  - Enable the anoncontent module $ drush en -y anoncustom
+  - Enable the anoncontent module $ drush en -y anoncontent
   - Create a new custom site module using $ drupal generate:module and put it in modules/custom.
 For example, call this module baltimoreaa.
   - Export content using $ drush anon-content-export baltimoreaa
     - This will create a subdirectory under modules/custom/baltimoreaa/anoncontent.
 This content can then be checked into the site repository.